naturewaves/Rthoptera/README.md

   be saved as new Wave objects in your R environment for further analysis.

-We encourage new users to see the “Preprocessing” vignette for guidance.
+- **Merge**: Useful when one needs to concatenate several wave files together for cetain analyses.

 ## Analysis